 The OIG has criticised the relationship between TJC and hospitals as being too collegial,7 and a reaction has been somewhat harsher TJC surveys.
 Consequently, more hospitals are considering relying on the state survey rather than TJC accreditation status to achieve Medicare certification.

 Health practitioners are subject to licensure by their respective state boards.
 These typically include the medical board for physicians, the nursing board for nurses, and other boards for other types of licentiates.
 In some states, the state department of health performs this function for some professional categories.
 These boards establish and enforce the criteria for initial and ongoing licensure, as well as a process for revoking such licensure or taking other disciplinary action, such as the imposition of probation.

-In addition to governmental licensing and certification requirements, 'credentialing' of individual professionals occurs at the facility level.
-Compliance with standards and requirements established by individual health facilities permit individual licentiates to perform services within those facilities.
+In addition to governmental licensing and certification requirements, 'credentialling' of individual professionals occurs at the facility level.
+Compliance with standards and requirements established by individual health facilities permits individual licentiates to perform services within those facilities.
 Health plans, professional associations and licensed outpatient facilities usually also impose such requirements.